Before a flourishing commons, exists a tragedy…

 A Flourishing Commons is a social enterprise with a goal to bring awareness to our collective social-ecological traumas and heal them by nurturing communal reflection, self-love, and conscious decision-making.

 I, Van Thi Diep, am the founder behind this venture.
-As an idealist, empath, and natural-born philosopher, I feel the world deeply and think about my place in the world relentlessly.
+As an idealist, an empath, and a natural-born philosopher, I feel the world deeply and think about my place in the world relentlessly.
 The human experiences that I have described above, I know them so well: the insecurities, the pain, the wonder, and the innate desire to make the world a better place.
 I have a PhD in environmental studies and previously practiced as a landscape architect.
 I am also a Certified Coach Practitioner and a Human Design Specialist.
 If you find your soul resonating with mine, you can learn more about my story here or consider working with me on one of my services below.

 Research and consulting